top of page

 Because of “Cruella,” Emma Stone is now one of my all-time favorite actresses, and I will never develop preconceived negative judgments about a Disney prequel again.

-Published on The Standard: September 21, 2021
+Published by The Standard: September 21, 2021

 bottom of page